johnwalicki/EdgeComputing-WorkerSafety-HardHat-Detection/README.md

-# This tutorial has archived.
+# This tutorial has been archived

 # Edge Computing Worker Safety Hard Hat Detection
 Protect workers with a TensorFlow Hard Hat object detection model running on a Jetson Nano